 Multicultural Leadership Scholarship

-Each year George Fox awards Multicultural Leadership Scholarships to students in the amount of $5,000 or $7,000.
-For more information visit the George Fox undergraduate financial aid page.
+Each year George Fox awards Multicultural Leadership Scholarships to students in the amount of $2,500 or $3,000.
+For more information, visit the undergraduate financial aid page.

 East Asia Program